 How much propane is left in the tank?
 If you grill with gas this a question you will have often.
 There is an easy way to measure how much gas is left in the tank.
 The most accurate way to gauge a 20lb propane tank is by weight so you will need a bathroom scale for this.

-The first thing you will need to do is to turn the gas off and disconnect the hose from the grill and remove the tank.
+The first thing you will need to do is to turn the gas off, disconnect the hose, and remove the tank.

-Then we will need to find out the empty weight of your propane tank.
+First we will need to find out the empty weight of your propane tank.
 That is stamped on the top ring of the tank.
-You will be looking for a TW and a number from 16 to 18 that will be the empty weight of the tank in pounds, pictured above.
+You will be looking for a TW and a number from 16 to 18.
+That will be the empty weight of the tank in pounds, pictured above.

 Our How much propane is left video:

-Now we take the tank and place it on your bathroom scale subtract the empty weight and that is approximately how much gas you have left.
-We do sell a couple of propane tank scales specifically made for gas grills that will mount under your grill eliminating the need to remove the tank.
+Now we take the tank and place it on your bathroom scale.
+Subtract the empty weight and that is approximately how much gas you have left.
+There are propane tank scales specifically made for gas grills that will mount under your grill eliminating the need to remove the tank.

 Here is a link to our article on how long your propane tank should last.